ku-milab/UHF-guided_segmentation/README.md

 # UHF-guided Segmentation

-This is the PyTorch implementation of our preprint paper "Transferring Ultra-high Field Representations for Intensity-Guided Brain Segmentation of Low Field MRI".
+This is the PyTorch implementation of our preprint paper _"Transferring Ultra-high Field Representations for Intensity-Guided Brain Segmentation of Low Field MRI"_.

 ## Architecture